 49. Additionally, four of Madonna’s hits have been recorded for movies she didn’t star in: Live To Tell (At Close Range, starring then-husband Sean Penn); I’ll Remember (With Honors); Beautiful Stranger (Austin Powers 2); Masterpiece (W.E. which Madonna actually directed)

-50. 1993’s Deeper and Deeper was Madonna’s first single to miss the Top 5 in eight years.
+50. 1987’s The Look of Love was Madonna’s first single to miss the Top 5 since her early days.

 51. Hung Up contained a sample of ABBA’s Gimme!
 Gimme!
 Gimme! and managed to outchart it – Hung Up was a Number 1 but Gimme!
 Gimme!
 Gimme! peaked at 3.

 52. Madonna has seen three of her singles peak at Number 10.
 Spookily, the first one and the last were each the third single off their parent album: Bad Girl (Erotica, 1993) and Drowned World/Substitute for Love (Ray of Light, 1998).
 You Must Love Me is the other one, lead single off the Evita soundtrack

 53. When Confessions on a Dancefloor singles Hung Up and Sorry went to Number 1, it was the first time Madonna had topped the charts with the first two singles from an album.
 Pub quiz trick question: In theory, she did this with American Pie and Music, from the Music album, but American Pie was only added to European editions of the album and was never part of the Music campaign – and Madonna was raging about it.

 54. Madonna had three Top 10 albums in 1990: Like A Prayer (released in 1989 but still big), I’m Breathless, and The Immaculate Collection.